Case Interview Practice

 What this case tests

-This case tests your ability to estimate market demand and size for a niche travel service.
+This case tests your ability to analyze market demand and size effectively.
 You will need to demonstrate both qualitative and quantitative reasoning.
-Key skills assessed include:
+Key areas of focus include:

 How to solve

-5. Incorporate qualitative insights: Consider factors like customer preferences, safety concerns, and environmental impact.
+4. Consider qualitative factors: Think about customer preferences, safety concerns, and environmental impacts.

 Quant checks to run